Market Report for June 2017

 If you’ll be using a professional moving service, start researching now.
 We found out the hard way that many of the expenses and pricing aren’t so straightforward.
 For example, movers either charge by weight or cubic feet of space in a truck.
 There are pros and cons to both methods.
 We chose a company that charged by weight because that seemed to be what most companies in our area were doing.
 Two different companies quoted around 7 to 9 thousand pounds of ‘stuff’ in our house.
 Who knew we had so much junk!
 And as it turned out, even that was grossly underestimated.
 We had closer to 14 thousand pounds of ‘stuff,’ which in turn almost doubled our quote.
 We learned several important lessons from this experience:

-Fellow agent Jen gave a simple breakdown of how best to choose a mover here, and at the time of our move, this breakdown was very helpful to me.
+Fellow agent Jen Woodward gave a simple synopsis on how to choose a mover here, and at the time of our move, this breakdown was very helpful to me.

 If after going through your checklist, you’ve decided you’ll be doing all the packing, you’ll need lots and lots of boxes.
 Probably more than you’d imagine!
 Boxes can be expensive if you’re buying them new from a moving supply or retail company.
 Prices vary, but can range from $3 to $12 each.
 However, if you’re up for doing a little research, you can find plenty of boxes for free.
 Start by checking with neighbors and friends, neighborhood social groups like Nextdoor and Facebook, or grocery and retail stores.
 Some recycling centers also offer free boxes, or will sell them for pennies, and perhaps now might be the perfect time to meet the new neighbors that just moved in and take advantage of all their boxes.
 Just remember, no matter how you got the boxes, label it with the contents AND where that box may go in your new home!